If you get involved with Earthwatch, familiarize yourself with our terms & conditions.

 Visas and Passports

-Volunteers are responsible for securing any necessary visas.
-Your expedition may be based in a country for which you need a visa.
-You may also need a visa to travel through a country en route to your expedition.
-If you are unsure about this, check with your travel company or the relevant embassy or consulate.
-If you have to apply for a visa for your expedition, allow plenty of time and always ask for a tourist visa (unless stated otherwise in the expedition briefing).
-In many cases, your passport must be valid for a minimum of six months after the date of entry into the country you are visiting.
-Please check this with the relevant embassy or consulate, or at the U.S. Department of State's travel website, which lists entry requirements for U.S. citizens by country.
+Volunteers are responsible for making sure their passports are up to date and for securing any necessary visas.
+In many cases, your passport must be valid for a minimum of six months beyond your stay in the country you are visiting.
+Our expedition may be based in a country for which you need a visa or you may also need a visa to travel through a country en route to your expedition.
+If you are unsure about the applicable requirements, check with your travel company, the relevant embassy or consulate, or the U.S. Department of State's travel website, which lists entry requirements for U.S. citizens by country.

-Medical decisions are the responsibility of each volunteer and information on vaccinations found in the project briefing are recommendations only.
-While Earthwatch can provide details regarding suggested vaccinations, we are not a medical organization, and decisions about which vaccinations to receive should be made between you and your doctor.
+Medical decisions are the responsibility of each volunteer and decisions about which vaccinations to receive should be made between you and your doctor.
+Information on vaccinations found in the project briefing are recommendations based on our research and experience only.
 Health conditions around the world are constantly changing, so keep informed and consult your physician, a local travel health clinic, the U.S. Centers for Disease Control and Prevention, and/or The World Health Organization for the latest health information for travelers.